julien123123/pico-epaper/README.md

 ## Constructors
 **Eink(rotation=0, spi=None, cs_pin=None, dc_pin=None, reset_pin=None, busy_pin=None, monochrome=True)**

-Constructors for these classes take multiple optional arguments that allow setting desired rotation as well as custom pin assignments.

 Accepted values for rotation are: 0, 90, 180 and 270.
 Supplying unaccepted value will result in an error.
 The default value is 0, i.e. screen is horizontal with USB connector facing upwards.

-**Eink** class takes additional _spi_ argument that allows setting custom SPI object to be used, if not set it defaults to SPI(1, baudrate=20_000_000).
+_spi_ argument that allows setting custom SPI object to be used

-By default, Pins setup reflects usage of the e-Paper display as a shield for Raspberry Pi Pico, but the user can supply custom configuration for use with different boards and microcontrollers (tested with ESP-WROOM-32).

-The optional parameter **use_partial_buffer** can be set to _True_ to use separate buffer for partial refreshes.
-Otherwise, the BW buffer is used in partial mode.

 ---